mbakhoff/htmlbasic7/readme.md

 Some people decided that this is a pretty reasonable way to write down data.
 Thus JSON was born.
-You can use the [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method to convert a javascript object to a string that looks just like the javascript code you would use to create that object.
+You can use the [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method to convert a Javascript object to a string that looks just like the Javascript code you would use to create that object.
-You can also use the [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method to convert such string to an actual javascript object.
+You can also use the [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method to convert such string to an actual Javascript object.

 You can send java objects from the server to the browser's EventSource or XMLHttpRequest using JSON:
 ```java